Skip to content

 Turn emails into revenue

-4.3/5 Free plan available
+4.3/5 Free plan · from $13/mo

 Mailchimp is the most widely recognized email marketing platform, used by millions of businesses worldwide.
-Acquired by Intuit in 2021, it offers a comprehensive suite of marketing tools but has become increasingly expensive compared to alternatives.
+Acquired by Intuit in 2021, it offers a full suite of marketing tools but has become increasingly expensive compared to alternatives.

 Try Mailchimp